INFOM126-Automated-Software-Engineering/2048-groupe-07/template/Pull_request_template.md

 ## 👩‍💻 Developer's Certificate of Origin 1.1

-By making a contribution to this project, I certify that:
+By making a contribution to this project, I certify that

 (a) The contribution was created in whole or in part by me and I
     have the right to submit it under the open source license